 Why Do I Have a Ginger Beard?

 So, why do beards go ginger?
-Is it normal for your beard to grow ginger?
+Is it normal for your beard hair to grow ginger?

 To be clear, facial hair growing with a red tinge is entirely natural and is no cause for concern.
-Within this article, Jericho are going to answer all of your burning questions regarding ginger beards.
+Within this article, Jericho are going to answer all of your burning questions regarding ginger beards and red hair.
 If you’re looking for answers, read on.

 Why Do Beards Go Ginger?

-If you’re wondering “why do I have a ginger beard?” the answer comes down to genetics.
+If you’re wondering “why do I have a ginger beard?” without red head hair the answer comes down to genetics.

 The scientific reason for why beards go ginger for some men is due to a genetic mutation of the MC1R gene.
-The MC1R gene is responsible for controlling the production of pigment in cells.
+The MC1R gene is responsible for controlling the production of pigment in cells – including red hair.
 Like our hair, this gene also produces pigmentation for our skin.

-There are two types of pigments that MC1R produces.
+MC1R produces two types of pigments that determine hair colour.
 Eumelanin creates black tones, while pheomelanin causes red tones.
 Everyone has two kinds of pigments; it just depends on how much of each pigment someone has.
 People with black or dark brown hair will have more eumelanin than pheomelanin, and blondes will have fewer pigment.
-Thus, creating their lighter colour.
+Thus, creating their lighter hair colour.

-Gingers will mostly have pheomelanin responsible for creating that striking red colour.
+Gingers will mostly have pheomelanin responsible for creating that striking red hair colour.

 What Causes This Specific Genetic Mutation?

 Here’s where the mutation can occur for those that do not necessarily have red hair on their heads.
 Part of the MC1R gene’s role is also to code for melanocortin.
 This is a type of protein that alters red pigments to black.
-When someone has a double mutation of this gene, melanocortin production is weakened.
-As a result, a non-ginger man will grow a beard that is either all ginger hair or will have a ginger tinge.
+When someone has a double mutation of this gene, melanocortin production is weakened, leading to a wider red pigment range.
+As a result, a non-ginger man will grow a red beard that is either all ginger hair or will have a ginger tinge.

 This also explains why some people will have patches of ginger in their beards.
 For these people, the melanocortin protein is not entirely weakened but is also not capable of working to its full capability.